Risk-Sensitive Model Predictive Control: Prescient problem

 The variables are $x$ and $u$, and the first constraint holds for $t=0, \dots, T-1$. \else

-The variables are $x$ and $u$ \fi We denote by $J_{\rm pr}(w)$ the optimal value of \eqref{e-prec-prob} as a function of $w$.
-We note that $J_{\rm pr}$ is a convex function (of $w$).
-In addition, $J_{\rm pr}(w)$ is random, because it depends on the random vector $w$.
+The variables are $x$ and $u$. \fi We denote by $C_{\rm pr}(w)$ the optimal value of \eqref{e-prec-prob} as a function of $w$, and note that this function is convex.
+In addition, $C_{\rm pr}(w)$ is random, because it depends on the random vector $w$.